bneijt/timelapse/README.md

 *Why*: I could not find a simple GUI to do it already

-*Current state*: Not released yet.
+*Current state*: Works, but there is no easy way for any user to get it.

 Installation
 ------------